hughdavenport/wedding.davenport.net.nz/README.md

 ## Welcome to the wedding informational page for Hugh and Adelle

-This website will aim to provide you with any details you may want to know in regards to the wedding.
+This website aims to provide you with any details you may want to know in regards to the wedding.

 ### RSVP options